theadamsabra/VocalExtractor/README.md

 ### Checklist:
 - [x] Dataset Retrieval (DSD100)
 - [x] EDA + Data Transformation
-- [ ] Complete data preprocessing (take MFCC of all 100 songs)
-- [ ] Build CNN to extract vocals then ensemble numerous models to retrieve other targets as well.
+- [ ] Preprocess all songs and build CNN to extract vocals then ensemble numerous models to retrieve other targets as well.
 - [ ] Engineer selected model from above
+- [ ] Create usable package from model
 - [ ] Formalize findings and write paper